 We spoke with our Finance Manager and Business Development Manager to answer our most frequently asked questions related to money matters.

 What does VAT relief mean and who is eligible?

 If you are disabled or have a long-term illness, you will not be charged VAT on the specialist products we supply, provided they are for your own use.
-Completing a simple form can save you up to 20% on the manufacturer’s recommended retail price – please contact our customer champions who will be able to share this form with you.
+Completing a simple form can save you up to 20% on the manufacturer’s recommended retail price – please contact our seating experts who will be able to share this form with you.

 What charitable funding is available?

 There are various charities that provide grants towards the cost of equipment to help make life better for those who need extra support.
 Just some of the charities that have supported our clients are:

 - Barnwood Trust

 - Trident Reach

 - MS Society